Blucora (NASDAQ:BCOR) Releases FY21 Earnings Guidance

-Several research analysts have recently commented on the company.
-Benchmark raised their price objective on Blucora from $21.00 to $24.00 and gave the stock a buy rating in a research note on Wednesday, June 16th.
-Zacks Investment Research raised shares of Blucora from a strong sell rating to a strong-buy rating and set a $20.00 price target on the stock in a report on Wednesday, July 7th.
+Several equities analysts recently issued reports on the company.
+Zacks Investment Research upgraded Blucora from a strong sell rating to a strong-buy rating and set a $20.00 price target on the stock in a report on Wednesday, July 7th.
+Benchmark increased their target price on Blucora from $21.00 to $24.00 and gave the company a buy rating in a research note on Wednesday, June 16th.

 Blucora, Inc provides technology-enabled financial solutions to consumers, small business owners, tax professionals, financial advisors, and certified public accounting firms in the United States.
 The company operates through two segments, Wealth Management and Tax Preparation.
 The Wealth Management segment offers an integrated platform of brokerage, investment advisory, and insurance services to financial advisors.